neurosnap/neurosnap/README.md

 - [neovimcraft](https://neovimcraft.com) - A site to help you find the best neovim plugins

+I also help maintain [redux-saga](https://github.com/redux-saga).

 I'm currently a Principal Software Engineer working at [@aptible](https://aptible.com).

-In my spare time I like to build keyboards, longboard, cook, and hang out with my wife and kid.
+In my spare time (besides working on side projects) I like to build keyboards, longboard, cook, and hang out with my wife and kid.

 📫 Feel free to reach out!